xsmh/qin-doov-hacking/README.md

 If it still doesn't work try again in [BROM](#device-button-combinations) mode.
 Repeat step 2-4.
 On step 5 hold the button combo and plug the cable in while still holding the buttons.
 Repeat this a couple of times if it still doesn't work.

+## An error occured while extracting files.
+Command exited abnormally.
+If you see this error inside the Linux ISO you are probably running out of RAM and the system is crashing because the live image uses RAM for storage.
+Most likely because your computer has less RAM than what's stated in [Prerequisites](#prerequisites).

 # Special Thanks

 This guide would not have been possible without the amazing contributions from: